Zoomed Image

 • "Importing server data from Azure" — authenticating and fetching the VM list

-• "Moving server data from Azure to holding area" — staging into the Discovery Load tables
+• "Moving server data from Azure to holding area" — staging the VMs into the Discovery Load tables

-• "Azure Server Integration Completed.
+• "Azure Integration (All) Completed.
 X asset records loaded." — finished

 Tip: You can also open the integration's Setup dialog (the pencil icon in the row) to confirm which credential pack the integration will use, enable or disable it, edit its schedule, or configure per-integration settings.